Cliff Alexander: Portland Trail Blazers (2015–2016)

 On April 7, in the face of a battle for NCAA reinstatement that saw him miss the last 8 games of the season, Alexander declared for the 2015 NBA draft.
 On May 31, Alexander suffered a right knee injury in draft workout with the Los Angeles Lakers.
-After going undrafted, Alexander joined the Brooklyn Nets for the 2015 NBA Summer League.
+He was not selected in the draft and became the second top-five college recruit to go undrafted after Scotty Hopson.
+Alexander joined the Brooklyn Nets for the 2015 NBA Summer League.
 He averaged 6.7 rebounds, 0.3 assists, and 1.5 blocks in 22 minutes per game in the Summer League.
 On July 24, 2015, Alexander signed a 2-year, $1.4 million contract with the Portland Trail Blazers.
 By the beginning of training camp, Alexander's injury caused him to be expected to miss two weeks.
 Alexander missed the entire preseason with the Trail Blazers due to his knee but made the roster and entered the season behind Meyers Leonard, Mason Plumlee, Ed Davis, Noah Vonleh, and Al-Farouq Aminu on the depth chart.
 Despite minor torn cartilage issues, Alexander was active for the first time on November 8 in Portland's seventh game of the season.
 Alexander played 17 minutes on November 15, posting 4 points, 4 rebounds and a block against Charlotte.

 On March 10, 2016, using the flexible assignment rule, Alexander was assigned to the Santa Cruz Warriors, the D-League affiliate of the Golden State Warriors.
 On March 20, he was recalled by Portland.

 On July 7, 2016, Alexander was waived by the Trail Blazers.
 The transaction was a maneuver to create salary cap space for Festus Ezeli.
 After he cleared waivers, the Trail Blazers added him to its NBA Summer League roster.